DK Shivakumar gets bail in money laundering case

 'We have to fight them': Sonia Gandhi tells DK Shivakumar in Tihar Jail

-The 57-year old Congress leader is presently lodged in Tihar jail under judicial custody.
+The 57-year old Congress leader was lodged at Tihar Jail, where another Congress leader P Chidambaram is lodged in an alleged corruption case.

-He has approached the high court challenging a trial court's order denying him bail in the case.

 The ED had in September last year registered the money laundering case against Shivakumar, Haumanthaiah an employee at Karnataka Bhavan in New Delhi, and others.